Disclaimer: I do not own Sekai ichi Hatsukoi or any of its characters but I love them.

 "Hiyori, your father should be home any minute, why don't you wash your hands and go out so you can greet him when he gets here?"

-Just then the phone vibrated, Yokozawa flipped it open to read the text.
+Just then his phone vibrated, Yokozawa flipped it open to read the text.

 Will be late.
 Don't hold dinner.
 Kisses, Zen.

-Yokozawa felt a warm heat in his cheeks, following the quiet pang of disappointment at the change in schedule.
+A warm heat filled Yokozawa's cheeks, following the quiet pang of disappointment at the change in schedule.
 He frowned and immediately deleted the text.
-The last thing he ever wanted someone to see was a message from some man sending him kisses.
+The last thing he ever wanted someone to see was a message from another man sending him kisses.

 "Change in plans.
 Your father just messaged he's going to be late," Yokozawa said over the sink's running water.